 Utilities: industry sector overview

-Trends and developments in the utilities sector
+Trends and developments in the utilities industry

-What it's like working in utilities
+What it's like working in the utilities industry

-Getting a graduate job in utilities
+Getting a graduate engineering job in the utilities industry

 The highlights of a career in utilities

-The utilities industry seeks graduates in...
+The utilities industry seeks graduates from the following disciplines:

-- Power systems
+- power systems

 Always check individual employers' requirements.